RaHehl/home-assistant.io/source/_integrations/roborock.markdown

 #### Action `roborock.get_vacuum_current_position`

 Get the current position of the vacuum.
+This is a cloud call and should only be used for diagnostics.
+This is not meant to be used for automations.
+Frequent requests can lead to rate limiting.

 - **Data attribute**: `entity_id`
   - **Description**: Only act on a specific robot.